Payment Posting 101: A Comprehensive Guide for ABA Therapy Providers

 1. Cash Flow and Revenue

 This is the most obvious impact.
-If you do not post payments quickly, your reports will show that you have less money than you actually do.
+If you don’t post payments quickly, your reports will show that you have less money than you actually do.
 Or worse, if you miss posting a physical check, that money might sit in a drawer and never get used.
 Accurate posting lets you see exactly how much cash is available to pay rent and salaries.

-• Good Posting: The denial is flagged instantly.
+Good Posting: The denial is flagged instantly.
 Your team fixes it and resends it within a few days.

 4. Secondary Billing